rickosborne/cascades/md/06-1-1-awake.md

 It's so quiet now.

 Smell: Cheap rum.
-It smelled like sticky fingers and poor choices.
+It smelled like brown sugar, sticky fingers, and poor choices.

 Sight: Terry's face couldn't have been more than a few inches from mine, eyes darting left and right between my own.